NEED HELP? GET IN TOUCH WITH US

 How do I track my order?

 To check on your order status, sign in to your account and refer to My Purchases and Returns under My Account.
 Your order status is reflected next to your order number.
-Please note that you will not be able to view your order status if you opt for guest checkout.

 In your shipment confirmation email you will receive a tracking number.
 Use this number in the online tracking system of the designated courier company to keep track of your shipment.
-This is also applicable for those who have opted for guest checkout.

 Please contact us at email@example.com or on live chat for further assistance.

 Can I amend or cancel my order?

 We are only able to amend the billing/shipping address.
 You will not be able to amend the size/colour of the item(s); remove or add item(s); or change the payment mode